Alex G: Career

-On March 2, 2017, Giannascoli announced that his second album with Domino, titled Rocket, would be released on May 19 and shared the first two singles, "Bobby" and "Witch".
-On April 4, Giannascoli announced the change of his stage name from Alex G to (Sandy) Alex G, with no further explanation, and shared another single from the album, "Proud".
+On April 4 2017, Giannascoli announced the change of his stage name from Alex G to (Sandy) Alex G, with no explanation.
 The music publication Spin attributed the name change to a legal conflict with singer and YouTuber Alex Blue, who was operating at the time under the trademarked name "Alex G".
-On choosing the name 'Sandy', Giannascoli said it "was the first thing [he] put on Bandcamp" and that he had "just used that 'Sandy' as a sort of [social media] tag" since then.
+On choosing the name Sandy, Giannascoli said it "was the first thing [he] put on Bandcamp" and that he had "just used that 'Sandy' as a sort of [social media] tag" since then.
 The "Sandy" was supposed to be silent, hence the parentheses, but he noticed that people kept pronouncing it.

-On May 4, he released two more singles, "Brick" and "Sportstar", before the release of the album.
-Rocket received acclaim from music critics and appeared on multiple publications' year-end lists of the best albums of 2017.
+In June 2020, he dropped "(Sandy)" from his stage name, returning to going by Alex G.

-Giannascoli's eighth studio album, House of Sugar, was released on September 13, 2019.
+On 13 September 2019, Giannascoli's released his eighth studio album, House of Sugar.
 The album received positive reviews and placed 17th on Pitchfork's year-end best albums list.

-In June 2020, he dropped "(Sandy)" from his stage name, returning to going by Alex G.
+Giannascoli co-produced Tomberlin’s EP Projections which was released in October 2020, which was recorded in his apartment in Philly.

 Giannascoli scored the film We're All Going to the World's Fair, released on April 8, 2022.
-Giannascoli also scored Jane Schoenbrun's film I Saw the TV Glow, which was released by A24 in 2024.
+He also scored Jane Schoenbrun's film I Saw the TV Glow, which was released by A24 in 2024.

-Giannascoli's ninth studio album, God Save the Animals, was released on September 23, 2022.
+On 23 September 2022, Giannascoli's released his ninth studio album, God Save the Animals.

 In January 2024, Giannascoli announced his signing with RCA Records and an upcoming tour supporting the band Foo Fighters.
-He contributed to 8 tracks on The Great Impersonator by Halsey.
+He also contributed to eight tracks on The Great Impersonator by Halsey.

-On May 2, 2025, Alex G performed a 30-minute set at Bernie Sanders' "Fighting Oligarchy: Where We Go From Here" rally held at the Pennsylvania Farm Show Complex & Expo Center in Harrisburg, Pennsylvania.
+On 2 May 2025, Alex G performed a 30-minute set at Bernie Sanders' "Fighting Oligarchy: Where We Go From Here" rally held at the Pennsylvania Farm Show Complex & Expo Center in Harrisburg, Pennsylvania.

-In late May 2025, Giannascoli announced his tenth studio album and RCA Records debut Headlights, which was released on July 18.
+In May 2025, Giannascoli announced his tenth studio album and RCA Records debut Headlights.
+It was released on July 18.

+In April 2026, Giannascoli played at the Coachella music festival.